-The 55-acre West End Historic District is one of Dallas’ most popular attractions.
-Take a step back in time as you make your way to the Old Red Courthouse, which served as the original Dallas County courthouse and is now an interactive museum dedicated to the history of the city.
-Located across the street is The Sixth Floor Museum at Dealey Plaza, where you can discover the life, legacy and assassination of one of America’s most beloved presidents.
+The 55-acre West End Historic District is one of Dallas’ most popular destinations.
+Step back in time as you make your way to the Old Red Courthouse, which once served as the original Dallas County courthouse and is now an interactive museum dedicated to the history of the city.
+Located across the street is The Sixth Floor Museum at Dealey Plaza, where you can discover the life, legacy and assassination of one of America’s most beloved presidents, John F. Kennedy.

 Main Street District - Distance 0 miles

-The Main Street District features great dining and shopping options, as well as landmarks such as Main Street Garden, Belo Garden, Stone Street Gardens and Pegasus Plaza, as well as historic buildings that have been converted to residential buildings.
+Dallas' Main Street District is located just outside of our hotel doors, placing guests near great dining and shopping options, as well as landmarks such as Main Street Garden, Belo Garden, Stone Street Gardens and Pegasus Plaza.

 Uptown / Oak Lawn Dallas - Distance 0.5 miles

-McKinney Avenue is the “main street” of this neighborhood, and runs along the historic McKinney Avenue Trolley line where visitors can still take a free ride from the north end of Uptown, to the Dallas Arts District downtown.
-This chic but historic area is now Dallas’ nightlife capital.
-Here you’ll find high-end restaurants, trendy nightclubs and bars along with unique shopping, world-class spas and Dallas’ most desirable residential living.
+Uptown, a chic and historic neighborhood, is one of Dallas’ most vibrant areas.
+Here you’ll find high-end restaurants and the city's best nightlife, along with unique shopping, world-class spas and desirable residential living.
 Highlights include Dean Fearing’s namesake restaurant, Fearing’s, and Stanley Korshak, a Dallas-only high-end department store, all located within a beautifully walkable neighborhood.

 Arts District - Distance 0.5 miles

-The Dallas Arts District consists of 9 blocks and 68 acres of performing arts venues, museums and more, making this the largest urban arts district in the nation.
+Situated near our hotel, just a half of a mile away, the Dallas Arts District consists of nine blocks and 68 acres of performing arts venues, museums and more, making it the largest urban arts district in the nation.